omar0ali/spaceinvaders-game-cli/README.md

 - [X] Both the player and the enemy can take damage when crashing the ships.
 - [X] Gun Reload + cooldown.
 - [X] Adding Asteroids.
+- [X] New Particle System: Added simple animation of an explosion

 ### Controls